bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 There are also other names for 'EMS' or additions to EMS called EMS+, EMS2, Heatronic and Heatronic 3 but for most of those you need to do additional reverse engineering.

+*Although the code in this repository works fine for the most part, I suggest you have a look at the ESP code from [Proddy](https://github.com/proddy/EMS-ESP).
+It has support for lots of boilers and thermostats out of the box, it's well maintained and features are added all the time.*

 ## Goal:
 Readout the Nefit/Buderus EMS interface of a Nefit Trendline gas boiler (gas condensing central heating boiler).